BrianSandiford/ansible-aws-ec2/README.md

-#Using Ansible to provision AWS EC2 instances
+#Using Ansible to provision AWS EC2 instances.